JoshuaMarkle/JoshuaMarkle/README.md

 ![Joshua Markle](/banner.png "Joshua Markle")

-I'm a software developer based in Williamsburg, VA.
-I love experimenting with new technologies and building innovative projects.
+I'm a software developer based in VA and I love experimenting with new technologies and building innovative projects.

 ## Tools Used